RobotWebTools/rclnodejs/tools/jsdoc/README.md

 Use this to verify the docs for the version currently declared in `package.json`.

-### `npm run docs:gh-pages`
+### `npm run docs:publish`

-Stage the publishable docs tree under `build/gh-pages-docs/`.
+Stage the full publishable docs tree under `build/published-docs/`.

 Behavior:

-- reads the currently published version set from `origin/gh-pages`
+- reads the published version set from `published-versions.json`
-- preserves that published history
+- rebuilds every listed version from its Git tag
-- regenerates docs for the current workspace version
+- rebuilds the current workspace version from the working tree (always included)
 - rebuilds the staged landing page index

-This is the normal command to use for a new release.
+This is the normal command to use for a new release, and it is fully

-If you delete `build/` and rerun `npm run docs:gh-pages`, the staged tree will still contain all currently published versions.
-That command recreates `build/gh-pages-docs/` by copying the published docs snapshot from `origin/gh-pages`, then regenerating only the current workspace version.

-### `npm run docs:gh-pages:full`

-Fully rebuild the currently published docs history under `build/gh-pages-docs/`.

-Behavior:

-- reads the published version set from `origin/gh-pages`
-- rebuilds only those published versions from tags
-- regenerates docs for the current workspace version
-- rebuilds the staged landing page index
+deterministic: deleting `build/` and rerunning reproduces the identical tree.

-This does **not** rebuild docs for every historical `rclnodejs` tag.
-It only rebuilds the subset that is actually published online.
+This does **not** rebuild docs for every historical `rclnodejs` tag — only the curated subset listed in the manifest.
+To change which versions are published, edit `published-versions.json`.

+The script reads the manifest next to it by default.
+Override the inputs only for testing:

+- `--manifest <path>` — use a different version manifest
+- `--out <dir>` — stage into a different directory
+- `--keep-worktrees` — leave the temporary Git worktrees in place for inspection

 ## New Release Example

 For a new release such as `1.9.0`:

 1. Update `package.json` to `1.9.0`.
+2. Add `1.9.0` to the `versions` array in `published-versions.json`.
-2. Run `npm run docs`.
+3. Run `npm run docs`.
-3. Verify the local output in `docs/1.9.0/` and `docs/index.html`.
+4. Verify the local output in `docs/1.9.0/` and `docs/index.html`.
-4. Run `npm run docs:gh-pages`.
+5. Run `npm run docs:publish`.
-5. Verify the staged output in:
+6. Verify the staged output in:
-   - `build/gh-pages-docs/docs/1.9.0/`
+   - `build/published-docs/docs/1.9.0/`
-   - `build/gh-pages-docs/docs/index.html`
+   - `build/published-docs/docs/index.html`
-   - `build/gh-pages-docs/.nojekyll`
+   - `build/published-docs/.nojekyll`
-6. Publish the contents of `build/gh-pages-docs/` to the `gh-pages` branch.
+7. Publish the contents of `build/published-docs/` to GitHub Pages (the `deploy-docs.yml` workflow does this automatically on a `docs-*` tag).

 ## GitHub Actions Deployment